Working with Layers

 Text - for custom text or notes (since Tiled 1.0)

 All objects can be named, in which case their name will show up in a label above them (by default only for selected objects).
 Objects can also be given a class, which is useful since it can be used to customize the color of their label and the available custom properties for this object.
 For tile objects, the class can be inherited from their tile.

 For most map types, objects are positioned in plain pixels.
 The only exception to this are isometric maps (not isometric staggered).
 For isometric maps, it was deemed useful to store their positions in a projected coordinate space.
 For this, the isometric tiles are assumed to represent projected squares with both sides equal to the tile height.
 If you’re using a different coordinate space for objects in your isometric game, you’ll need to convert these coordinates accordingly.

 The object width and height is also mostly stored in pixels.
-For isometric maps, all shape objects (rectangle, ellipse, polygon and polyline) are projected into the same coordinate space described above.
+For isometric maps, all shape objects (rectangle, point, ellipse, polygon and polyline) are projected into the same coordinate space described above.
 This is based on the assumption that these objects are generally used to mark areas on the map.

 Image layers provide a way to quickly include a single image as foreground or background of your map.
-They are currently not so useful, because if you instead add the image as a Tileset and place it as a Tile Object, you gain the ability to freely scale and rotate the image.
+They currently have limited functionality and you may consider adding the image as a Tileset instead and place it as a Tile Object.
+This way, you gain the ability to freely scale and rotate the image.

-The only advantage of using an image layer is that it avoids selecting / dragging the image while using the Select Objects tool.
+The other advantage of using an image layer is that it avoids selecting / dragging the image while using the Select Objects tool.
 However, since Tiled 1.1 this can also be achieved by locking the object layer containing the tile object you’d like to avoid interacting with.

 Group layers work like folders and can be used for organizing the layers into a hierarchy.
 This is mainly useful when your map contains a large amount of layers.